Estelle Getty: Early life, family and education

-Getty was born Estelle Scher in New York City on July 25, 1923, to Charles Scher and Sarah (née Lacher), Jewish immigrants from Poland, at the family's apartment at 257 East 2nd Street on the Lower East Side, which also served as the storefront for the family's glass business.
+Getty was born Estelle Scher in New York City on July 25, 1923, to Charles Scher (טשאַרלס שער) and Sarah (née Lacher; שרה לאַכער שער), Jewish immigrants from Poland, at the family's apartment at 257 East 2nd Street on the Lower East Side, which also served as the storefront for the family's glass business.
 She had a sister Rosilyn "Roz" Scher Howard, and a brother Samuel "David" Scher.
 As a child, she was known as Etty, a nickname that stemmed from her sister's inability to pronounce "Estelle" correctly, and it stuck with her throughout her life.
 Her father owned and operated his own business, installing glass windows into automobiles and trucks, and her mother was a homemaker.
 As a weekly treat, every Friday night, her father would take their family to the Academy of Music on 14th Street to watch a film and a live vaudeville performance, and while watching those performances, Getty decided she wanted to become an actor.

 She graduated from Seward Park High School.